Joe P. Tolson

-Joe Pat Tolson (April 15, 1941 – February 3, 2019) was a Democratic member of the North Carolina General Assembly representing the state's twenty-third House district, including constituents in Edgecombe and Wilson counties.
+Joe Pat Tolson (April 15, 1941 – February 3, 2019) was an American educator and Democratic member of the North Carolina General Assembly representing the state's twenty-third House district, including constituents in Edgecombe and Wilson counties.
 A retired educator from Pinetops, North Carolina, Tolson retired after the 2013-2014 session, serving his ninth term in the state House.

 He was replaced by Shelly Willingham.
 Tolson died in 2019 from respiratory failure at a hospital in Tarboro, North Carolina.

 Tolson received his bachelor's and master's degrees from Barton College and University of Virginia.
 He served as assistant vice-president for Edgecombe Community College.